MicrosoftDocs/bingmaps-docs/BingMaps/getting-started/bing-maps-dev-center-help/geocoding-and-managing-data-sources/uploading-and-publishing-entity-data-to-a-data-source.md

  Note that geocoded data downloads are not available after you publish the entity data to a data source.
 If you do not publish your geocoded data, it will be available for 14 days.

 ## Publish Entity Data to a Data Source [optional]
  When you are ready to publish entities that geocoded successfully, click **Publish**.
 When you publish your data, the published data source appears on the **Published Data Sources** tab and the **Geocoded** and **Failed** download files are no longer available.
-To query the data source, you will need a using the [Query API](http://msdn.microsoft.com/en-us/library/gg585126.aspx).
+To query the data source, you will need a using the in[Query API](../../../spatial-data-services/query-api/index.md).
 You can find this URL on the **View Data Source Information** page under **Data Sources**.
 You can also edit the entity data and the data scheme of the published data source.
 For more information about editing the entity data of a published data source, see [Editing a Data Source](../getting-started/editing-a-data-source.md).

 ## Transaction Accounting
  Transactions are counted when you use the Bing Maps Dev Center to create and manage data sources.
 For more information about these transactions, see [Understanding Bing Maps Transactions](../getting-started/understanding-bing-maps-transactions.md).